cjerdonek/rivest-sampler-tests/README.md

 for the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.

-The Rivest sampling algorithm is especially suitable for things like selecting precincts at random for an election audit.
+The Rivest sampling algorithm is for things like selecting precincts at random for an election audit.
 The test cases in this repository can be used to help check that new implementations are correct.